-Collection of objects belonging to the Frank-Elias family
+Collection of Objects Belonging to the Frank-Elias Family

 Helene Elias and her mother Alice Frank volunteered as aide nurses in a military hospital in 1914, at the beginning of the war.
-In recognition of their services each received a badge of honour.
-Their brothers Robert, Otto and Herbert Frank and Erich Elias served as German soldiers in the First World War.
+In recognition of their services, each received a badge of honor.
+Their brothers Robert, Otto and Herbert Frank and Erich Elias served as German soldiers in tWorld War I.

 Only the children’s books and a few objects stem directly from Otto Frank, who first returned to Holland after being liberated from the Auschwitz concentration camp, and then lived in Switzerland.

-Her daughter Helene Elias took another batch of household items with her.
+Alice's daughter Helene Elias took another batch of household items with her.
 She had already emigrated to Basel in 1931.
 Helene’s brother, Herbert Frank, also transferred some of the family’s possessions to Basel, which included heirloom pieces from Alfred and Clara Stern’s family.
-When they died in the thirties these came into the possession of Herbert Frank via their daughter Antonia Stern, mainly books such as literary classics and historical volumes, which Alfred Stern had written or edited.
+When they died in the thirties these came into the possession of Herbert Frank via their daughter Antonia Stern, mainly books such as literary classics and historical volumes that Alfred Stern had written or edited.
 In Herbert Frank’s luggage there were also autobiographical and historical family documents by and about the Sterns as well as some medieval works and prayer books.

-Documents and photos from the family estate
+Documents and Photos from the Family Estate

 The attic "was packed with furniture, chests, boxes and suitcases that spurred my curiosity of course, in particular two white wardrobes in which I found wonderful things: sequined dresses, a top-hat, a tail-coat, evening gowns, furs, hats.
 I also discovered a box covered with a florid fabric.
 In it were letters, lots of letters, some jumbled, some lovingly tied together with silk ribbons."

-Documents held by the Anne Frank Fonds
+Documents Held by the Anne Frank Fonds